GabeScott/standard-works-vault/General Conference/1999 April - The Shepherds of the Flock.md

 We visited a meetinghouse on a Saturday.
 There were many people there, with a bishop, a loving father to his flock, giving direction.
 The pews, which had been floating in the water, were taken out and carefully cleaned.
 Mud was scraped from the walls and the floors.
 Then the mops came out and the polishing cloths, and before nightfall that Saturday evening, the building had been made ready for worship services on the Sabbath.

 I stand in humble gratitude and respect and admiration for the bishops of this Church.
 In the most dire of circumstances, I watched them in La Lima, Honduras.
 I spoke with them, shook their hands, loved them.
 How thankful I am for these men who, without regard for their own comfort, give of their time, of their wisdom, of their inspiration in presiding over our wards throughout the world.
 They receive no compensation other than the love of their people.
-There is no rest for them on the Sabbath, nor very much at other times.
+There is no rest for them on the Sabbath nor very much at other times.
 They are the ones closest to the people, best acquainted with their needs and circumstances.

 The requirements of their office are today as they were in the days of Paul, who wrote to Timothy:

 “A bishop then must be blameless, the husband of one wife, vigilant, sober, of good behaviour, given to hospitality, apt to teach;

-“Not given to wine, no striker [that is, not a bully or a violent person], ... not a brawler, not covetous” (1 Tim.
-3:2–3).
+“Not given to wine, no striker \[that is, not a bully or a violent person\], … not a brawler, not covetous” ([[1 Timothy 3.2|1 Tim.
+3:2–3]][[1 Timothy 3.3|]]).

-In his letter to Titus, Paul adds that “a bishop must be blameless, as the steward of God; ...
+In his letter to Titus, Paul adds that “a bishop must be blameless, as the steward of God; …

-“Holding fast the faithful word as he hath been taught, that he may be able by sound doctrine both to exhort and to convince the gainsayers” (Titus 1:7, 9).
+“Holding fast the faithful word as he hath been taught, that he may be able by sound doctrine both to exhort and to convince the gainsayers” ([[Titus 1.7|Titus 1:7, 9]][[Titus 1.9|]]).

 All during the years of my childhood and youth, even until the time I was ordained an elder and came home from a mission, I had only one bishop.
 He was a remarkable man.
 He served for 25 years.
 We knew him, and he knew us.
 We always addressed him as “Bishop Duncan,” and he always called us by our first names.
-We had great respect for him, an almost awesome respect.
+We had great respect for him—an almost awesome respect.
 But we had no fear of him.
 We knew that he was our friend.
 His was a very large ward, and how very well he served his people.

 I spoke at his funeral.
 Next to my own father, he probably had the greatest influence on my young life.
 How grateful I am for him.

 Since then, I have had a number of bishops.
 Without exception, every one of them has been a dedicated and inspired leader.

 Now let me say a few words directly to the bishops who are with us this night.
 And much of what I say to you might be echoed to the stake presidents and others in similar callings.
 I hope you know that I carry in my heart a great feeling of love for you.
 I know that your people love you.
 Tremendous is your trust.
-In calling you, we have placed in you our total confidence.
+In calling you we have placed in you our total confidence.
 We expect you to stand as the presiding high priest of the ward, a counselor to the people, a defender and helper of those in trouble, a comfort to those in sorrow, a supplier to those in need.
 We expect you to stand as a guardian and protector of the doctrine that is taught in your ward, of the quality of the teaching, of the filling of the many offices which are necessary.

 Your personal behavior must be impeccable.
 You must be a man of integrity, above reproach of any kind.
 Your example will set the tone for the direction your people follow.
 You must be fearless in denouncing evil, willing to take a stand for the right, uncompromising in your defense of truth.
 While all of this requires firmness, it must be done with kindness and love.

 You are the father of the ward and the guardian of your people.
 You must reach out to them in their times of sorrow and sickness and distress.
-You stand as president of the Aaronic Priesthood, and with your counselors must give leadership to the deacons, and the teachers, and the priests, to see that they grow in “the nurture and admonition of the Lord” (Eph.
-6:4).
+You stand as president of the Aaronic Priesthood and with your counselors must give leadership to the deacons and the teachers and the priests to see that they grow in “the nurture and admonition of the Lord” ([[Ephesians 6.4|Eph.
+6:4]]).

 You are a husband to your wife, her beloved companion, her protector and provider.
 You are a father to your children and must nurture them with love and teach them with appreciation.